labrosb/Phone-Catalogue-React-Node-Docker/README.md

 6. After the automated actions finish, the browser will close and you will see the summary with the passed/failed tests

-* - If you want to run tests without seing the actions on the browser run "npm run test instead
+* If you want to run faster tests without visual represantation run "npm test" instead